 Pittsburgh Pirates Block Party

-The Pirates hosted their 2026 Block Party on Old Main Street in downtown Bradenton.
-Fans gathered to celebrate the start of camp at a street festival featuring music, games, and food vendors.
-Several players attended to sign autographs and pose for photos.
-Attendees met Justin Lawrence, Isaac Mattson, Rafael Flores, and Brandan Bidois.
+The 2026 Pittsburgh Pirates Block Party returned to Old Main Street in downtown Bradenton on Saturday, February 14.
+Fans gathered to celebrate the start of Spring Training at a street festival featuring music, games, and food.
+Pitchers Justin Lawrence, Isaac Mattson, and Brandan Bidois attended, along with catcher Rafael Flores.
+The players signed autographs and posed for photos with fans.

-Beyond the Block Party festivities, LECOM Park serves as the Pirates’ Spring Training home.
-LECOM Park combines preserved architectural elements with modern fan amenities.
+The ballpark combines preserved architectural elements with modern fan amenities.
 A boardwalk circles the outfield, and open viewing areas give fans several vantage points.
-Pirate City sits about 4 miles away.
-Pirate City operates as the team’s development hub with four full‑sized practice fields and on-site housing for minor league players.
+Pirate City, about 4 miles away, serves as the team’s player development complex.
+Four full-size practice fields and on-site housing support Minor League Baseball (MiLB) players.

-Events like the Block Party connect fans with the team’s Spring Training tradition and player development system.
+Events like the Block Party connect fans with the team’s Spring Training tradition and the Pirates’ top prospects.

-Visit the Florida Pro Baseball Pittsburgh Pirates page for more Pirates information.
+Visit the Florida Pro Baseball Pittsburgh Pirates page for more information.

 Pittsburgh Pirates